dhellmann/pymotw-3/source/pdb/index.rst

     -> f(5)

 The interpreter pauses after the call to :func:`set_trace` and gives control to the debugger.
-The first step causes the execution to enter :func:`f`.
+The first :command:`step` causes the execution to enter :func:`f`.

 ::